Guitar Picking Lesson for Beginners

 Track 1

-* BPM stays for Beats Per Minute
+* BPM stands for Beats Per Minute

 Track 2